 Mary McGinnis' CV

-Sawchyn is a first-year MA student in Rhetoric and Composition and is
+Alyssa McGrath is a second-year PhD student in Rhetoric and Composition.

-Alice is a student in the Creative Writing MA program.
+Andrew Wurdeman is a second-year M.A. student in Creative Writing.

 Robert Young is a second-year graduate student pursuing a master's in creative writing.
 He received his B.A. in Creative Writing with minors in History and German from Ball State University.
 He likes to dabble in as many types of writing as possible and try new things.
 When he's not reading or writing, he'll usually be listening to music, watching TV, or playing video games.